 - Sodium: 1576mg

 - Trans Fat: 1g

 Commonly Asked Questions

-If you are looking for a tasty grilled meal for your backyard parties—summer or not, shrimp on the barbie is the perfect recipe for you.
-Serve it with a freshly made remoulade sauce to complement the smoky, buttery shrimp.
+If you’re looking for a tasty grilled meal for your backyard parties—summer or not, our Outback shrimp on the barbie is the perfect recipe for you.
+Serve it with a freshly made remoulade sauce to complement your smoky, buttery shrimp.

 Have your own special recipe to share?
 Submit Your Recipe Today!